gmamaladze/trienet/README.md

 Important: all diagrams are given in logarithmic scale on x-axis.

-To answer the question about when to use trie vs. linear search beter I’v experimeted with real data.
+To answer the question about when to use trie vs. linear search beter Iâ€™v experimeted with real data.
 As you can see below using a trie data structure may already be reasonable after 10.000 records if you are expecting many queries on the same data set.

 ![](https://raw.githubusercontent.com/gmamaladze/trienet/master/img/Trie-look-up1.png)

-Look-up times on patricia are slightly better, advantages of patricia bacame more noticable if you work with strings having many repeating parts, like quelified names of classes in sourcecode files, namespaces, variable names etc. So if you are indexing source code or something similar it makes sense to use patricia …
+Look-up times on patricia are slightly better, advantages of patricia bacame more noticable if you work with strings having many repeating parts, like quelified names of classes in sourcecode files, namespaces, variable names etc. So if you are indexing source code or something similar it makes sense to use patricia â€¦

 ![](https://raw.githubusercontent.com/gmamaladze/trienet/master/img/Trie-look-up2.png)

-… even if the build-up time of patricia is higher compared to the normal trie.
+â€¦ even if the build-up time of patricia is higher compared to the normal trie.

 ![](https://raw.githubusercontent.com/gmamaladze/trienet/master/img/Trie-build-up1.png)